vagner531/code-news/Readme.md

 ## Sobre o codenews

-"Codenews is a web application developed with ReactJS, Vite, and Typescript that allows users to view and interact with posts from various social networks in one place.
+Codenews is a web application developed with ReactJS, Vite, and Typescript that allows users to view and interact with posts from various social networks in one place.
 With Codenews, users can stay up-to-date with the latest news and trends in their fields of interest, as well as interact with other people and their posts.

 <br>